Muzietto/es6-lambda-calculus/README.md

 #####  function := λ name . lambda-expression

     name --> "bound variable"
-    lambda-expression --> "body"
+    lambda-expression --> "body" (contains one or more references to the bound variable)

     e.g. λx.x, λpippo.pippo*2,

-when function body is again a function, we are actually watching a curried n-args function as a whole:
+when the function body is again a function, we are actually watching a curried n-args function as a whole:

     λx.(λy.x+y) = λx.λy.x+y